-Julie Pulerwitz is the director of social and operations research for the Population Council’s HIV and AIDS program.
-She provides strategic guidance and technical leadership to the Council’s multi-million-dollar portfolio of research, whose results are used to improve HIV prevention, care, and treatment programs and policies around the world.
+Julie Pulerwitz is the director of the Population Council’s HIV and AIDS program.
+She provides strategic guidance and technical leadership for the Council’s multi-million dollar portfolio of HIV-related research, including projects focused on key populations, gender-based violence, and evaluating innovative implementation models.

-Pulerwitz is known for her conceptual and methodological work developing scales to measure power in sexual relationships (called the SRPS) and gender norms (called the GEM Scale).
-These scales, which allow attitudes and behaviors to be compared across different contexts and populations, are the most widely used tools in the world addressing these issues.
+An accomplished behavioral scientist, Pulerwitz has over 20 years of experience in implementation science and evaluation, and program design, with particular expertise in behavior change communication, gender and male engagement, and stigma.
+Among her contributions, Pulerwitz is known for her conceptual and methodological work developing scales to measure power in sexual relationships (the SRPS), and gender norms (the GEM Scale).
+These tools have led to a body of work whereby attitudes and behaviors can be compared across different contexts and populations.
 They have helped shape HIV and gender-based violence prevention programs across the globe.